ryanhellyer/production-stats/README.md

 ## What Gets Tracked

-- **Page load time** - Total time from Laravel bootstrap to response (milliseconds)
+- **Page load time** - Time to render from Laravel bootstrap to response (milliseconds)
 - **Generation timestamp** - When the page was generated

 ## Changelog

-No releases yet.
+### 1.0
+- Initial package release
+- Automatic page load time tracking
+- Generation timestamp display

 ## License